top of page

 In Eden, the opposite happens.

-the heavy things, the rarely used things, the big things —
+the heavy things, the rarely used things, the large things —

 everything finds its place outside your living space